epileftro85/SlimFrame/README.md

 - `Database::pdo()` builds a PDO connection for `mysql`, `pgsql`, or `sqlite` using the config and sets safe PDO options (exceptions, default fetch mode, no emulated prepares).
 It also exposes helper methods: `begin()`, `commit()`, `rollBack()`, `driver()`, and `quoteIdent()`.

-If you need to override settings for local development, export environment variables or set them in your Docker `environment` stanza (already done for the `php` service in `docker-compose.yml`).
+If you need to override settings for local development, export environment variables or set them in your Docker `environment` stanza (already done for the `php` service in `docker compose.yml`).

 ## How to add a migration